CPALMS Logo Generated on 9/17/2025 at 6:16 PM

 Purpose and Instructional Strategies

 Students are focusing on appropriate mathematical language when writing or reading expressions.
 In earlier grade levels, students have had experience with unknown whole numbers within equations.
-Grade 6 extends this knowledge by focusing on using verbal and written descriptions using constants, variables and operating with algebraic expressions.
+In grade 6, students extend this knowledge by focusing on using verbal and written descriptions using constants, variables and operating with algebraic expressions.
 In grade 7, students use this knowledge when solving equations involving mathematical and real-world contexts.

 • Within this benchmark, instruction includes connections to the properties of operations, including the associative property, commutative property and distributive property.
 Students need to understand subtraction and division do not comply with the commutative property, whereas addition and multiplication do.
 Students should have multiple experiences writing expressions (MTR.2.1, MTR.5.1).